So, you’re looking for the best places for solo female travel?

 Of all the countries I visited solo in South America, Chile was not only the safest as a solo female traveller but it was also my favourite.
 There’s a lot to see in Chile without adding other countries to your itinerary.
 Start with Santiago and then make your way North to the Atacama Desert, South to Patagonia and if your budget allows, visit the mysterious Easter Island.

 I travelled to The Netherlands solo for ten days on my book tour back in 2017.
 I still can’t believe my book was translated into another language and better yet, I got to meet my Dutch readers!
-I was amazed at how much more there is to see in The Netherlands beyond Amsterdam.
+It was amazing to see how much more there is to see in The Netherlands beyond Amsterdam.
 You can easily spend 2 weeks travelling the country by train.
 Be sure to visit other cities like The Hague, Delft, Utrecht and Maastricht!

 Of all the best places for solo female travel, Bali has got to top that list.
 There is perhaps nowhere else on earth as soul-fulfilling as Bali.
 My favourite area to stay is in Canggu, which has become really popular over the last few years.
 Regardless, it is still here where you will find the best cafes and co-working spaces, so it is perfect for female entrepreneurs!